nkoiv/mists/README.md

 ***Licenced assets in use:***

+Majority of the UI components are from Kenneys Pack (http://kenney.nl/projects/kenney-game-assets)

 Some game sprites are from: Humble Bundle pack: Old School Modern 2 Copyright Jason Perry

 Some game tiles are from Humble Bundle -pack: Adventure Tile Starter - Celianna Copyright Celianna